Solutions to Optimize Legal Practice Management

 Law Technology Today recommends that law firms consider adopting legal software tools when looking to improve law firm practice management.

-Among the recommendations in seeking out legal software tools, Law Technology Today suggests firms consider utilizing applications that automate:
+Among the recommendations in seeking out legal software tools, Law Technology Today suggests that firms consider utilizing applications that automate:

-• Time and expense entries
+- Time and expense entries

-• UTBMS/LEDES coding
+- UTBMS/LEDES coding

-• File format conversions
+- Invoice format conversions

 As automation proves useful in eliminating inefficiencies, automation also proves valuable in increasing profitability.